Temmarie/Shooter-game/README.md

 3. run `npm install` to install all dependencies required for the app.
 4. If you have a live server extension installed, open the `index.html` file in the `dist` folder with the live server, if not install a live server extension and do as above.
 5. Play the game and enjoy!!!!
+6. NB: In the GameOver screen, the letters 'A' and 'D' used for the navigation will not work when filling the form.

 ### Tests